ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### vendor

 A human-readable string that reports the name of the device's manufacturer.
+If the device is submitted to FIPS validation, this string should corresponds to the vendor field of the submission.

 ### oemid, hwmodel, hwversion, swname, swversion, dbgstat, uptime, bootcount